YunoHost/doc/pages/04.applications/10.docs/nextcloud/app_nextcloud.md

 There are client software for all platforms.
 You can find them on the official nextcloud website: https://nextcloud.com/install/#install-clients

 !!
 Nextcloud and Nextcloud API must be allowed to visitors to be able to use apps !!
-In the webadmin of yunohost : Users > Manage groups and permissions > Visitors > Add nextcloud to the list of permissions for the visitors group
+In the webadmin of YunoHost : Users > Manage groups and permissions > Visitors > Add Nextcloud to the list of permissions for the visitors group

 ## Useful Manipulations & Problems Encountered <a name="UtileManipulations" href=""></a>